 - Heat-only (conventional) boiler.
 This will have a hot water storage cylinder and also a large cold water feed tank, usually in the loft.

 - System boiler This is much like a heat-only boiler, but it doesn't require the extra space you need for a cold water storage tank.

 You should also ask your heating engineer for their opinion.

 If you have gas central heating, your boiler will account for around 60% of your home's CO2 emissions*.
 This makes your choice of boiler a key priority if you're looking to cut your energy bills and carbon footprint.

 Boiler efficiency is an integral part of our independent boiler reviews.
-You can filter our boiler reviews by efficiency rating, but the reality is that there's not much disparity when it comes to modern condensing boilers – most will be around 90% efficient.
+You can filter our by efficiency rating, but the reality is that there's not much disparity when it comes to modern condensing boilers – most will be around 90% efficient.

 *Source: Energy Saving Trust.

 - The heating and hot water capabilities of the boiler